Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 One of India’s most hassle-free state capitals, Panaji (Panjim) crowds around the peninsula overlooking the broad Mandovi River, where cruise boats and floating casinos pursue the waters, and advertising signs cast neon reflections in the night.

-A magnificent overwhelmed church lords over the vivacious city center, a broad leafy concourse skirts around the river, and the grand colonial-era buildings rub shoulders with arty boutiques, old-school bookshops, state-of-the-art malls, and backstreet bars.
+A magnificent overwhelmed church lords over the vivacious city centre, a broad leafy concourse skirts around the river, and the grand colonial-era buildings rub shoulders with arty boutiques, old-school bookshops, state-of-the-art malls, and backstreet bars.
 But it’s the twist of narrow streets in the old Latin Quarter of Fontain that really steals the show.
 Portuguese influence is more candidly experienced here than anywhere else in the country.
-A day or two in Panaji really is an essential part of your ultimate Goan experience.
+A day or two in Panaji is an essential part of your ultimate Goan experience.

 2. Mapusa

-Mapusa, also known as Mapsa’, is the largest town in northern Goa, and is most often visited for its busy Friday market.
+Mapusa, also known as ‘Mapsa’, is the largest town in northern Goa, and is most often visited for its busy Friday market.
 Every Friday, the Mapusa market bulges at the seams, with apparently every square inch of space occupied by sellers with only just enough room for the prospective buyers, the alleys between the regular stalls being occupied with temporary mats and boards.

-Ancient Goan agrarian community had a well-established Gaunkari or Community Farming System, where villages formed associations, worked on community land and shared profits.
+The ancient Goan agrarian community had a well-established Gaunkari or Community Farming System, where villages formed associations, worked on community land and shared profits.
 Market day was a major event, with goods brought in from every district to one central area.
-Mapusa has thus remained a prominent market center for many centuries.
+Mapusa has thus remained a prominent market centre for many centuries.
 Many travelers pass through Mapusa nevertheless as it’s a major transport hub for northern Goa buses.
 Most facilities are arranged around the Municipal Gardens, just north of the Kadamba bus station and the main market site.

 3. Bicholim

 Bicholim, also known as Dicholi, is a city and a municipal council in North Goa district in the state of Goa, India.
 It is a town in the territory of Goa.
 It is in the mining heartland of Goa.
 The major part was of an independent Warlord (Prabhu Desai of Sankhali/Sanquelim).
-It was taken over by Portuguese in late 18th century as part of New Conquest.
+It was taken over by the Portuguese in the late 18th century as part of the New Conquest.

 Places To Visit In South Goa – Best Destinations (cities)